pratyaynotfound/Windows-11-Secure-boot-and-TPM-bypass/README.md

 ## Steps:

 ### Step 1:
-- Make a bootable pendrive with Windows 11 iso
+- Create a bootable USB drive using the Windows 11 ISO.
-- Boot with the drive
+- Boot your computer using the USB drive.
-- Select language and hit install
+- Choose your preferred language and proceed further.

 ### Step 2:
 - When it says this device is not supported for Windows 11